jtstorck/proxy-nifi-docker/README.md

 _Note: Please use Chrome when testing the proxies.
 Hostnames are in the .localhost domain which is handled explicitly by Chrome._

 # Build the NiFi dockermaven image
+From the clone of the Apache NiFi repository, on the appropriate branch:
 1. `mvn clean install -Pcontrib-check`
 1. `mvn install -pl nifi-docker/dockermaven/pom.xml -Pdocker`
 1. `docker images`